 5. Review of a pupil’s healthcare needs

-5.1 Individual healthcare plan (IHP
+5.1 Individual healthcare plan (IHP)

 The governing body will ensure that all IHPs are reviewed at least annually or more frequently should the IHP state otherwise or should there be new evidence that the needs of the pupil have changed.